nmshd/documentation/_docs_operate/security-considerations.md

 ## Rate Limitations

-Although the Connector limits unauthorized requests - and should not be accessible from the public - we recommend that a rate limitation is implemented on a network level before the Connector e.g. from the firewall.
+Although the Connector limits unauthorized requests - and should not be accessible from the public - we recommend that a rate limitation is implemented on a network level before the Connector, e.g. from the firewall.
 This makes brute-force, denial-of-service or information-retrieval attacks against the Connector much harder.

 ## Database Security